Getting to Split

 Getting to Split by Ferry from Europe

-There are year-round ferries from Ancona in Italy, with a higher frequency of ferries in the summer months.
-This service is run by Jadrolinija.
+There are year-round ferries from Ancona in Italy, with a higher frequency of ferries in the summer months, run by Jadrolinija.

 Getting to Split by Bus from Europe